bhoffman0/CSAwesome2/_sources/Unit1-Using-Objects-and-Methods/topic-1-2-variables.rst

 -------------------

-- A **variable** is a memory storage location that holds a value, which can change while the program is running.
+- (AP 1.2.B.2)	A **variable** is a memory storage location that holds a value, which can change while the program is running.

-- Every variable has a name and an associated data type that determines the kind of data it can hold.
+- (AP 1.2.B.2) Every variable has a name and an associated data type that determines the kind of data it can hold.
 A variable of a primitive type holds a primitive value from that type.

 - A variable can be declared and initialized with the following code: